 “A barrier island just off the coast of northeast Florida, you will find your own little piece of paradise when you visit in the fall.
 The soft white sand won’t burn your feet, the pristine water is still warm, and the crowds are gone.
 The temperature in fall is in the 70s up to mid-80s.

 “Historic downtown showcases some excellent specialty shops, eateries with all kinds of cuisines, the oldest bar in Florida, and more.
 Abundant outdoor activities include fishing, sailing, biking, hiking, golfing, and horseback riding on the beach.
 Take a historic tour or hit the spa.
 I just love walking on the beach and reading a book while sitting by the ocean.
-You can relax and savor the quiet and the wonders of nature.
+You can relax and savor the quiet and the wonders of the East Coast nature.

 “Fall ushers in a myriad of festivals for visitors to enjoy from the Fish to Fork festival taking place on September 29 – October 2 to the Northeast Florida Fair happening October 13 – 23.
 You might also enjoy the Island Hop Craft Brew Fest and the Amelia Island Jazz Festival both happening in October.